ellaheath187/Project_DW/New_folder/Documentation/README.md

 Outlines the inital goals and analysis questions for the project.

 ## Project Report
-A summary of the completed project, including a summary, data dictionary, analysis, methods, visualtions, and conclusions of the analysis.
+A summary of the completed project, including a summary, data dictionary, analysis, methods, visualizations, and conclusions of the analysis.